jasonmc02gap/g3/README.md

 ## docker

-the first section installs Docker app and the libraries and repos that it needs
+the first section installs Docker app and the require software, libraries and repos that it needs

 ```
 sudo apt-get update